AriFordsham/GHCWiki/building/preparation/windows.md

 ### Cabal-1.22.0.0 crashes on Windows Server 2008 R2

 The pre-packaged cabal-1.22.0.0 crashes on Windows Server 2008 R2 during `cabal update` due to [this bug](https://github.com/haskell/cabal/issues/2331).
-If so, try using a different version such as:
+If so, try using a newer version such as 1.24.0.0:

 ```
 mkdir -p /usr/local/bin &&